-GCSE results 2021
+GCSE results 2022

-- 97% of the grades achieved by students in Year 11 were 9-4 - 47% of the grades achieved by students in Year 11 were 9-7 - 96% of students obtained a grade between 9-4 in English - 96% of students obtained a grade between 9-4 in Maths
+- 93% of the grades achieved by students in Year 11 were 9-4 - 46% of the grades achieved by students in Year 11 were 9-7 - 96% of students obtained a grade between 9-4 in English - 93% of students obtained a grade between 9-4 in Maths

-A Level results 2021
+A Level results 2022

-- 66% of all A Level results were at grades A\-B - 9 students secured a place at either Oxford or Cambridge University - 9 students secured a place to study Medicine, Dentistry or Veterinary Science - 95% of students who applied to university secured places at their first or second choice institution.
+- 67% of all A Level results were at grades A\-B - 9 students secured a place at either Oxford or Cambridge University - 15 students secured a place to study Medicine, Dentistry or Veterinary Science - 89% of students who applied to university secured places at their first or second choice institution

-Summary of Destinations 2021
+Summary of Destinations 2022

-St. Aidan's and the Associated Sixth Form have an outstanding record for achieving excellence whilst maintaining inclusivity and supporting each student to achieve their very best.
+St Aidan's and the Associated Sixth Form have an outstanding record for achieving excellence whilst maintaining inclusivity and supporting each student to achieve their very best.

-From a total of 255 pupils aged 15 on roll at the beginning of the year:
+From a total of 266 pupils aged 15 on roll at the beginning of the year:

-- 249 remained in education - 6 moved into employment/apprenticeship
+- 258 remained in education - 8 moved into employment/apprenticeship

-From a total of 447 students aged 17/18:
+From a total of 509 students aged 17/18:

-- 328 students went on to a course in either Higher or Further Education - 43 students went into apprenticeships or employment - 75 students took a gap year (with the vast majority planning to apply for an HE course)
+- 393 students went on to a course in either Higher or Further Education - 31 students went into apprenticeships or employment - 84 students took a gap year (with the vast majority planning to apply for a HE course) - 1 student is resitting Year 13

-The Extended Curriculum, Outdoor Education and Trips
+The Extended Curriculum

-At St. Aidan's we believe strongly that the school should make opportunities for students to achieve outside the classroom in order to broaden their skills and develop their qualities.
-Our programme also offers students the chance to share their interests and enthusiasm with others and develop relationships.
-We use the term 'the extended curriculum' to describe the vast range of clubs, activities and trips on offer beyond the formal curriculum.
-An outline of some of these is on the following pages.
+At St Aidan's we believe strongly that the school should make opportunities for students to achieve outside the classroom in order to broaden their skills and develop their qualities.
+Our program also offers students the chance to share their interests and enthusiasm with others and develop relationships.

+We use the term 'the extended curriculum' to describe the vast range of clubs, activities and trips on offer beyond the formal curriculum, an outline of some of these is on the following pages.
 More comprehensive information can be found on the school's website.